Slyog/lightwell-runtime-agent/README.md

 execute → observe → decision → execute → observe → decision → execute → observe
 ```

-Each attempt is:
+Each attempt in the system is:

-1. Generated
+1. Proposed by adaptive-execution
-2. Executed in Docker
+2. Executed in Docker by AI-Execution-Engine
 3. Observed via real output
 4. Interpreted into signals
 5. Repaired deterministically